HuotChu/ArrayForLua/README.md

 > #### Parameters

 **array** `Required`
-- The table to be searched must be an *array*.
+- The table to be sorted must be an *array*.

 **start** <kbd>Optional</kbd>
 - Index of the first element in the range to be sorted.
 Defaults to 1.